-As mentioned in Section 3.2, STORK-1, STORK-2, and STORK-4 are the only possible configurations for stabilized Runge-Kutta methods.
-We now examine their corresponding performance using the SANA-0.6B model for 512$\times$512 resolution on the MJHQ-30K datasets, using $s$=5 for all trials and second-order Taylor expansion, which we find suitable empirically.
-As shown in Table~\ref{tab:order_ablation}, STORK-1 performs the worst due to low convergence order.
-STORK-2 performs better at around 10 NFE, but the best generation fidelity is achieved by STORK-4 at 20 NFE.
+We further conducted ablation studies for both Taylor expansion order and solver order.
+As mentioned in Section~\ref{sec:stork}, STORK-1, STORK-2, and STORK-4 are the only possible configurations for SRK methods.
+We now examine their corresponding performance using the SANA-0.6B model for 512$\times$512 resolution on the MJHQ-30K datasets, using $s=9$ for all trials.
+First, second, and third order Taylor expansions for each solver order case is tested.
+As shown in Table~\ref{tab:order_ablation}, the best combination is STORK-4 with first order Taylor expansion.